of a Fractal Nature

 for things such as plants regularly brings visitors here from

-their favorite plant sitting with a geometric fractal :-).
-I have no
+their plant of interest sitting with a geometric fractal :-).

 Sathya Pillutla performed the initial groundwork for this site more